UniMath/agda-unimath/CONTRIBUTING.md

 - **Blank line conventions**: Searches for and removes any double or multiple blank lines.

-- **Agda space conventions**: Corrects common spacing mistakes according to our conventions.
+- **Agda space conventions**: Corrects some common spacing mistakes according to our conventions.
+This includes removing repeat whitespace characters between two non-whitespace characters in a line, always having a space before and after a semicolon, and never having a space before a closing parenthesis or curly brace.

 - **Indentation conventions**: Verifies that the indentation level is always a multiple of two.
 If inconsistencies are found, it provides an error report